PascalBod/ESP01-RTOS/doc/design.md

 * one 3.3V power supply
 * two 1k resistors
 * a way to connect above elements (breadboard, etc.)
-* a computer with a terminal emulator
+* a computer with a terminal emulator.
+For OS X, I use *CoolTerm*

 ## ESP-01 wiring ##